mohardalan/Executive_Report_SQL/README.md

 # Executive_Report_SQL
-Creating a Executive report using SQL
+Creating an Executive report using SQL